Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Problem Generation Method

-This step enables control over the linguistic form of the sentences in the problem text, which will be important for our test related to text comprehension in \cref{sec:linguistic-tests}.
-Moreover, since the faithfulness of the templated text is ensured by manual design, the procedure up to this point ensures that the text is faithful to the mental model.

 \paragraph{(iv) Linguistic error correction.} However, templated texts occasionally induce spelling mistakes and awkward phrasings.
-For instance, imagine that the entity ``watch'' is inserted into the example template from the paragraph above, to make ``watchs''.
-Inspired by the demonstrated success of zero-shot grammatical error correction \citep{kwon-etal-2023-beyond, loem-etal-2023-exploring}, we use an instruction-tuned language model \citep{ouyang2022training}, GPT-3.5 Turbo, to correct such errors.\footnote{The error correction step might introduce bias from the specific model that is used, so we avoid evaluating on GPT-3.5 Turbo in our experiments.
-Indeed, we found that it would sometimes transform inconsistent formulations of comparison-type relationships into semantically equivalent consistent ones.
-Such erroneous transformations were filtered out (see \cref{app:error-correction}).} We write a short instructive prompt and have the model generate a corrected problem text conditioned on that prompt together with the particular templated text we want to correct.
-The prompt instructs the model to be conservative, to only correct linguistic errors and awkward phrasings.
+In the example shown in \cref{fig:generation-pipeline}, the entity ``watch'' is inserted into the template to make ``watchs''.
+Inspired by the demonstrated success of zero-shot grammatical error correction \citep{kwon-etal-2023-beyond, loem-etal-2023-exploring}, we use an instruction-tuned language model \citep{ouyang2022training}, GPT-3.5 Turbo, to correct such errors.\footnote{Interestingly, we found that GPT-3.5 Turbo sometimes would transform inconsistent formulations of comparison-type relationships into semantically equivalent consistent ones, which already indicates presence of a bias towards consistent problems.
+Such erroneous transformations were filtered out (see \cref{app:error-correction}). } We write a short instructive prompt and have the model generate (with greedy decoding) a corrected problem text conditioned on that prompt together with the particular templated text we want to correct.
+The prompt instructs the model to be conservative, i.e., to only correct linguistic errors and awkward phrasings.
 We provide the exact prompt used and additional generation details in \cref{app:error-correction}.
+This step could, in principle, be generalized to perform less strict forms of paraphrasing.
+There is then a trade-off between faithfulness and control on the one hand and linguistic variability and naturalness on the other, which can be tuned using different prompts and decoding methods.
+The present study prioritizes control and faithfulness, but alternative prioritizations could be used in future studies that employ our method.

-\paragraph{Evaluating data quality.} It is crucial that the generated problem texts are faithful to the mental models from which they were generated, so we perform manual evaluation of the data.
+\paragraph{Evaluating data quality.} The generated problem texts must be faithful to the mental models from which they were generated, so we perform manual evaluation of the data to assess that such is the case.
 We follow a generic procedure and perform it for each of the datasets generated for the experiments in \cref{sec:linguistic-tests}-\ref{sec:numerical-tests}.
 The procedure is iterated until we achieve satisfactory quality.
 The final error-rate estimates were $0\%$ for all three datasets.
 Details are given in \cref{sec:data-quality}.